What's New With BEC?

 Bayfield Electric employees and board members pose for a picture in front of the completed Solar Garden

 In October 2016, we celebrated our up and running 300KW Solar Garden!
 Special thanks to BEC members and our contractors; Ten-K Solar, Solarized, Zinniel Electric, and Santikko Logging, INC. The solar garden would not have been possible without all of your help!
-There are still a few shares available, please contact Larry or Kim at (715)-372-4287 for more details, or see our "Solar/Load Management" tab for more information.
+There are still a few shares available, please contact Larry at (715)-372-4287 for more details, or see our "Solar/Load Management" tab for more information.

 August 2016- The kids from Smiling Faces Child Care in Iron River made a giant "Thank You" to our staff and linemen for all their hard work during the July storms.